TYPES OF EXTINGUISHERS

 Halon 1211 Pressure Gas clean agent fire extinguishers offer excellent fire fighting protection for Class B (flammable liquids) and Class C (energized electrical) hazards.
 In their larger sizes, Halon 1211 offers a Class A (paper, wood & textile) capability as well.
 Although Halon 1211 is no longer produced because of their ozone depleting qualities, they can be recharged & serviced under current EPA Protocols using recycled Halon 1211 gas.
 Halon 1211 extinguishers have the best fire fighting ratings to extinguish fires, over all of the other clean agents available in the fire equipment marketplace.

-FE-36 extinguishers (Clean Guard) non-residue/clean agent extinguishers can also be another alternative for the customer.
-These units have similar fire fighting capabilities as Halotron.
+Clean Guard/FE-36 extinguishers non-residue/clean agent extinguishers can also be another alternative for the customer.
+These units have similar fire fighting capabilities as Halotron and leave no residue.

 Class "K" Wet Chemical Fire Extinguishers

 Wet Chemical extinguishers are designed specifically for kitchen grease fire hazards and meet the new Class "K" listing now required for all extinguishers installed in Restaurant Kitchens and similar Cooking Operations.
 Note: Prior to 1998, Standard dry chemical and Purple-K extinguishers were used to put out kitchen type fires.
 These extinguishers did allow for Fire Reflash and have now been replaced under the 1998 Class K fire protection classification.
 Class K Wet Chemical Fire Extinguishers are rated for Class A and B fires in sizes ranging from 6 liters to 2.6 gallons.